sheyijojo/Docker_CERT/7-Docker-swarm/1-swarm.md

 ## What is docker swamp

-Docker swarm will help load balancing
+Docker swarm will help with load balancing, which is very diffcult to do individually.

 ## Node
-Each machines virtual or physical on cloud or prem that has docker installed on it  is known as a node.
+Each machines virtual or physical on cloud or prem that has docker installed on, it is known as a node.

 ## Swarm cluster